45 Beauty Tips From Grandmas You’d Be a Fool Not to Follow

 “My grandmother used to put castor oil in her hair and she told me to do the same.
 At that time, she didn’t know exactly why or how the oil worked in her hair, but saw that it made her locks thicker and smoother.
 Today, we know castor oil contains many vitamins and proteins, including vitamin D, which are great for hair health and sheen.
 I put a vitamin D serum on my hair daily.” —Celeste Hilling, CEO and co-founder of Skin Authority

 “I remember watching my grandmother using one product—a lipstick, an eyeshadow, or a blush—to tint her lips, cheeks, and eyes, all while gently blending.
 I was amazed as I had never seen anyone use lipstick this way before.
 My grandmother’s clever three-in-one DIY beauty trick has stuck with me as I do the very same especially when I’m pressed for time.” —Cristina Samuels, MODE Cofounder.
-Try these other beauty shortcuts that cut your morning routine in half.

 Less is more with makeup